 Verifying Your Proxy Is Correctly Geo-Located

 Watch for timezone leaks.
 If your browser reports a timezone that conflicts with your proxy's supposed location, sophisticated detection systems will flag the inconsistency.
-WebRTC leaks are another concern — your real IP can leak through browser WebRTC unless you disable it or use a browser that handles proxy routing at the system level.
+WebRTC leaks are another concern.
+Your real IP can leak through browser WebRTC unless you disable it or use a browser that handles proxy routing at the system level.

 For automated workflows, build verification into your scripts.
 Before processing any data, run a geolocation check on the proxy IP you received and confirm it matches your target country.
-This adds milliseconds to your workflow but prevents hours of collecting data from the wrong location.
+That adds milliseconds to your workflow but prevents hours of collecting data from the wrong location.

 City-Level Targeting for Hyper-Local Access